solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

-Azure Database for MySQL supports the [basic authentication mechanisms] for MySQL user connectivity but also supports [integration with Azure Active Directory][Microsoft docs.].
+Azure Database for MySQL supports the [basic authentication mechanisms] for MySQL user connectivity but also supports [integration with Azure Active Directory][Microsoft docs].
 This security integration works by issuing tokens that act like passwords during the MySQL login process.
 [Configuring Active Directory integration] is incredibly simple to do and supports not only users but AAD groups as well.